Kirrasumm Kidz

 Nigerian Dwarfs are an American breed derived from embryos and semen straws.
 They are the only miniature dairy breed recognised in the world, well known for their high butterfat content and productive milking ability.

-Australia currently participates in breeding full blood American derived Nigerian Dwarfs and Australian graded Nigerian Dwarfs which are part-bred / cross-bred or percentage animals that are a cross between a full blood Nigerian Dwarf and an Australian Miniature or another large Dairy Goat breed.
+Australia currently participates in breeding full blood American derived Nigerian Dwarfs and Australian graded Nigerian Dwarfs which are part-bred or percentage animals that are a cross between a full blood Nigerian Dwarf and an Australian Miniature or another large Dairy Goat breed.
 50%, 75%, 87.5%, etc.

 Tasmanian Country Article